lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 - Decimal: IANA Assigned - - **Replace TBD2**
 - Description: id-aa-ar
 - References: This Document

-##  "SMI Security for PKIX Evidence Statement Formats" Registry

-IANA is asked to create a registry for Evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.

--  Decimal: IANA Assigned - **replace TBD1**
--  Description: id-ata
--  References: This document
--  Initial contents: None
--  Registration Regime: Specification Required.
-   Document must specify an EVIDENCE-STATEMENT or ATTESTATION-RESULT definition to which this Object Identifier shall be bound.

-Columns:

--  Decimal: The subcomponent under id-ata
--  Description: Begins with id-ata
--  References: RFC or other document

 ## Attestation Evidence OID Registry